AlexanderHansson4225/econ1123/README.md

 * restricted:
   * the model under the null hypothesis
     * For instance if we are testing if two betas might be zero, we can exclude those terms
+    * To find the restricted SSR, s_y gives TSS is RSS since in this case the restricted model is only an intercept, so no variance is explained, i.e. TSS = SSR

 * In the homoskedastic case, F-stat is F_(q, inf)
   * q is the number of restriction under the null hypothesis.